-No more than six semester hours may be transferred from another institution and applied toward an M.Ed., Ed.S., M.B.A., or M.S.N.
+No more than six semester hours may be transferred from another institution and applied toward an M.Ed., Ed.S., M.B.A., M.S.N., or Ed.D.
 Nine hours may be applied toward an M.S. degree in programs that require more than 36 hours.
+A maximum of 15 hours from another institution may be transferred into the Ph.D. in nursing education and administration.
 Transfer credits will be applicable only if they contribute to the overall plan of study designed for the student.
 No graduate work carrying a grade of less than a "B" will be accepted.
 All transfer credits must meet the six-year limit on the completion of the degree.
 Independent study credit earned at another institution will not be accepted.